 Thurmond’s resident goats will be around town, too, nibbling away at vegetation that in recent years had threatened to overwhelm part of the historic landscape.

 Operation Lifesaver will provide educational materials, displays, and video presentations that emphasize the value of rail transportation and promote rail safety.

 The Thurmond Depot Visitor Center is open daily through Labor Day from 10 a.m. to 5 p.m.

-Park information and tools to help plan a visit to the national parks of southern West Virginia are online at New River Gorge National River, Gauley River National Recreation Area, and Bluestone National Scenic River.
+Park information and tools to help plan a visit to the national parks of southern West Virginia are online at New River Gorge National Park and Preserve, Gauley River National Recreation Area, and Bluestone National Scenic River.